 Some wines are heated first, to help speed up the process.
 Some wines are buried for hundreds of days.
 Many are kept, drank slowly over time, and topped up with more wine if the liquid gets too low.

 How it’s drunk

 Ruou thuoc like most rice wine is drunk in small thimble size glasses.
 Depending on the patient’s condition, a small glass or two is drunk before or with meals.
-At other times it can be the basis of a full blown drinking session – volume really comes down to the each specific wine, the prescribed volume for treatment and the situation you find yourself in.
+At other times it can be the basis of a full-blown drinking session – volume really comes down to each specific wine, the prescribed volume for treatment, and the situation you find yourself in.

 Additionally it can also be used to treat the body externally through washing, soaking, covering or even massage.